 4. The Lord is my song – “With joy” the Lord promised you would “draw from the wells of salvation”.
-Worship, which is ministry to the Lord (Psalm 50:14, 23), opens the gates to His dwelling place, and there is “fullness of joy” (Psalm 16:11) where He is.
+How do you get JOY when all you see is SADNESS?
+Minister to the Lord.
+(Psalm 50:14, 23) Worship opens the gates to His dwelling place, and there is “fullness of joy” (Psalm 16:11) where He is.

 In the desert of Moab, the Lord provided water for the Israelites and they cried out, “Spring up, O well and sing to it…” (Num.
 21:17) because their worship and praise was a grateful response to His care for them.
 The Living Water within you hasn’t dried up, but if your soul is exhausted, don’t seek more of God – give Him more of yourself.

 …if your soul is exhausted, don’t seek to get more of God – give Him more of yourself.”~Alicia Purdy